-The Office of University Initiatives and Human Resources conducted a summer pilot of select units across campus who tried new methods of flexibility.
-At the program conclusion, pilot participants were invited to share their experiences in focus groups so that the university can inform a strategic, data-driven approach to flexible work that is equitable and responsive to the unique needs of units across campus.
+University Initiatives & Policy and Human Resources conducted a summer pilot of select units across campus who tried new methods of flexibility.
+At the program conclusion, pilot participants were invited to share their experiences in focus groups so that the University can inform a strategic, data-driven approach to flexible work that is equitable and responsive to the unique needs of units across campus.

 Whether your unit is already offering flexible work or are new to the process, we encourage you to explore additional flexible options.

 Types of Flexible Work

 Summer remote period(s) refers to 2-4 weeks of time during the summer when all work is completed remotely.